 Article 13: Assignment, legal succession

-In the case of legal succession e.g. where the LP or any PP changes its legal form, the LP or PP is obliged to transfer all duties and obligations under this contract to its successor.
+In the case of legal succession; e.g., where the LP or any PP changes its legal form, the LP or PP is obliged to transfer all duties and obligations under this contract to its successor.
 Legal succession shall be formalised according to the rules as set out in the programme manual.

 Article 14: Amendment of the partnership agreement